Module layout

 §Inline

-Layout has two modes, blocks and inline, in block layout the shape of the laidout widgets is not changed, they are always rectangular, inline layout expands layout to alter the shape of laidout widgets to potentially split into multiple rectangles that define the first line, the middle block of lines and the last line.
+Layout has two modes, block and inline, in block layout the shape of the laidout widgets is not changed, they are always rectangular, inline layout expands layout to alter the shape of laidout widgets to potentially split into multiple rectangles that define the first line, the middle block of lines and the last line.

-The example below declares a Wrap! with 3 Text! children, both the wrap and text widgets support inline layout so the end-result is that the green text will be reshaped as two rectangles, one after the red text and one before the blue text.
+The example below declares a Wrap! with three Text! children, both the wrap and text widgets support inline layout so the end-result is that the green text will be reshaped as two rectangles, one after the red text and one before the blue text.

 use zng::prelude::*;